-- Four of the 19 zones investigated, 17.6% of the network length surveyed for leakage. - Council found the source of the large leak in Paekākāriki - Council reviewed how planning around replacing assets causing leak issues
+- Five of the 19 zones investigated, 20.1% of the network length surveyed for leakage. - It was too cold for the drone surveying - The Council reviewed how planning around replacing assets causing leak issues

-4.3.1 Results from planned 2019/20 leak detection
+4.3.1 Results from planned 2020/21 leak detection

-Council prioritised four zones for leak detection and repair, with three zones in Waikanae and the Paekākāriki network.
-The investigations covered 74.2km, 17.6% of the 421.3km of water networks, excluding the Hautere Scheme.
-The study identified 39 leaking assets needing attention.
-While important, the leak investigations were only a snap shot of leakage and made up 8% of the assets identified over the year.
-The majority arose from calls from the community.
+The Council prioritised four zones for leak detection and repair, with three zones in Waikanae and the Paekākāriki network.
+The investigations covered 84.9km, 20.1% of the 422.3km of water networks, excluding the Hautere Scheme.

-4.3.2 Reactive renewal work undertaken by Council
+4.3.2 Reactive renewal work undertaken by the Council

-Table 10 shows the reactive work undertaken by Council in 2019/20 on the public networks to resolve leaks as they arose.
-The Council noted a 13% decrease in laterals needing repair or replacing from 2018/19.
+Table 10 shows the reactive work undertaken by the Council in 2020/21 on the public networks to resolve leaks as they arose.
+The Council noted a five per cent (5%) decrease in laterals repaired or replaced from 2019/20.